Database Mapping & ETL

 When you add a JSON or JSON5 file to a database mapping, MapForce detects automatically whether it is a schema or instance file.
 For JSON or JSON5 instance files, MapForce prompts you to browse for a schema or generate one automatically.
 MapForce uses the JSON or JSON5 schema to build the structure of the component.

 Altova MapForce Server includes the built-in data transformation engine developed for MapForce and is greatly enhanced to operate in server environments.
-MapForce Server performs data transformations for any combination of XML, database, EDI, XBRL, flat file, Excel, JSON, and/or Web service using preprocessed and optimized data mappings stored in execution files based on data mappings defined in MapForce.
-MapForce Server takes data transformation to the next level with server capabilities including parallel processing and multi-threading, bulk SQL merge, cross-platform support, and more.
+MapForce Server performs data transformations for any combination of XML, PDF, database, EDI, XBRL, flat file, Excel, JSON, and/or Web service using preprocessed and optimized data mappings stored in execution files based on data mappings defined in MapForce.
+MapForce Server takes data ETL to the next level with server capabilities including parallel processing and multi-threading, bulk SQL insert, cross-platform support, and more.

 Preprocessing enables faster performance and reduced memory footprint for most data mappings.
 MapForce Server operates under the management of FlowForce Server, in a standalone configuration executed from a command line, or programmatically via an API.